You can apply to up to three selective high schools for entry starting in Years 8 to 12.

 - Applicants who do not meet residency requirements at the time of applying - but expect to meet them before enrolment - may apply if they are already living in Australia.
 Applicants must show evidence of residency requirements prior to being offered a place.

-- Applicants who do not meet the residency requirements – including those who hold diplomatic visas – but who qualify for entry on academic grounds, can ask for special consideration during the review process if extenuating circumstances apply.
+- Applicants who do not meet the residency requirements - including those who hold diplomatic visas - but who qualify for entry on academic grounds, can ask for special consideration during the review process.
+The review panel could consider extenuating circumstances to determine whether the rules that apply to all other temporary visa holders should be varied.

 School principals are required to check claims of residential status and citizenship against school records.
-All successful applicants will be required to show original documentation, such as a birth certificate, passport, Australian Citizenship certificate or permanent residency visa, before enrolment can be finalised by the school.
+All successful applicants will be required to show original documentation, such as a birth certificate, passport, Australian Citizenship certificate or permanent residency visa, before an offer can be made and an enrolment can be finalised by the school.

 A student's family must be living in NSW by the beginning of the school year.
 Applications from parents who continue to live outside NSW after the school year begins will be considered only if there are vacancies after all suitable applicants from NSW have been placed.

-Your child's offer or enrolment may be terminated if it is based on false or misleading information.
+A child's offer will be cancelled if it is based on false or misleading information.